camdenboren/alc-calc/README.md

 Once released, app bundles will be distributed in the [Releases] page.
 Download the correct bundle for your OS/distro and follow the standard installation procedures

-Until then, the only way to install alc-calc is to first build it from source by following the manual instructions in [App Bundles](#app-bundles)
+Until then, the only way to install alc-calc is to first build it from source by following the manual instructions in [App Bundles](#app-bundles-non-windows)

 > [!NOTE]
 > Though I sign both `alc-calc.app` and `alc-calc.dmg` for macOS users, you'll still need to whitelist alc-calc before installing since I'm not paying $99 to notarize binaries for something no one else uses.
 This can be done by attempting to open `alc-calc.dmg` then navigating to: `System Settings -> Privacy and Security -> Security`, and clicking: `Open Anyway`.
 Repeat this step once you attempt to run alc-calc after installing, and then you should be able to run alc-calc like normal

+> [!NOTE]
+> I do not sign `alc-calc_*_x64-setup.exe` for Windows users for the same reason, so you'll need to click `More Info` before installing

 ## Build